glotzerlab/fedorov/README.rst

 Quickstart
 ****************************************

-This package provides simple ways to generate known or user defined crystal structures.
+This package provides methods to generate known or user defined crystal structures.
 For example, to generate any known crystal structures from this `list <https://github.com/glotzerlab/fedorov/blob/master/fedorov/crystal_data/Aflow_processed_data.csv>`_:

 .. code-block:: python